veg/datamonkey-docs/methods/b-still.md

 # B-STILL (Bayesian Significance Test of Invariant Low Likelihoods)

-B-STILL (**B**ayesian **S**ignificance **T**est of **I**nvariant **L**ow **L**ikelihoods) is a modified version of [FUBAR](/methods/fubar) designed to detect **invariant sites** in coding sequence alignments.
-While FUBAR focuses on identifying sites under positive or negative selection, B-STILL specifically tests whether individual sites are effectively invariant (both synonymous and non-synonymous substitution rates near zero) and quantifies the evidence using posterior probabilities and Empirical Bayes Factors (EBFs).
+B-STILL (**B**ayesian **S**ignificance **T**est of **I**nvariant **L**ow **L**ikelihoods) is a rigorous extension of the [FUBAR](/methods/fubar) framework designed to quantify the **statistical significance of conserved sites** in coding sequence alignments.
+While FUBAR focuses on identifying sites under positive or negative selection, B-STILL specifically tests whether individual sites are effectively invariant and measures the "surprise" of that invariance relative to a gene-wide empirical prior.

-B-STILL is useful when the biological question is not "where is selection acting?" but rather "which sites are so constrained that they tolerate virtually no substitutions at all?"
-This complements standard selection analyses by identifying the most conserved positions in a protein.
+Traditional phylogenetic models treat invariable sites as statistical nuisances, subsuming them into background parameters (e.g., the "+I" parameter in GTR+I+$\Gamma$ models).
+B-STILL instead treats invariance as a primary signal of deep purifying selection.
+In a shallow alignment, an invariable site is statistically uninformative because there has not been sufficient time for substitutions to occur by drift.
+In a deep alignment spanning a large total tree length ($T$), the probability of observing zero substitutions under a neutral Poisson process ($e^{-T}$) becomes vanishingly small.
+At this limit, stasis is no longer a nuisance but a profound indicator of functional or structural constraint.
+B-STILL provides the framework to distinguish between these two regimes.

 ## Citation

-If you use B-STILL in your analysis, please cite the underlying FUBAR methodology:
+> Citation forthcoming.
+If you use B-STILL in your analysis, please also cite the underlying FUBAR methodology.

 [Murrell, B et al. "FUBAR: A Fast, Unconstrained Bayesian AppRoximation for inferring selection."
 Mol.
 Biol.
 Evol.
 30, 1196-1205 (2013).](https://doi.org/10.1093/molbev/mst030)

 ## How It Works

-B-STILL shares the same computational framework as FUBAR but modifies the grid construction and post-processing to focus on invariance detection:

-1. **Nucleotide Model Fit**: A GTR nucleotide model is fitted to estimate nucleotide substitution biases.
-2. **Grid Construction**: A 2D grid of synonymous ($\alpha$) and non-synonymous ($\beta$) rate values is constructed.
-Unlike standard FUBAR, B-STILL uses a **denser grid around zero** (via a quadratic spacing: $x^2$), concentrating resolution where it matters most for detecting invariance.
-3. **Conditional Likelihood Computation**: Site-specific likelihoods are computed at each grid point using the MG94×REV codon model with branch lengths scaled from the GTR fit.
-4. **Posterior Estimation**: A Bayesian posterior distribution over the grid is estimated using one of three methods: Variational Bayes (fastest, recommended), Collapsed Gibbs sampling, or full Metropolis-Hastings MCMC.
-5. **Invariance Testing**: For each site, B-STILL computes posterior probabilities and Empirical Bayes Factors for several invariance hypotheses.
+B-STILL extends the FUBAR computational framework with two key innovations:

+1. **Quadratic grid resolution.** Instead of linear or log-spaced grids, B-STILL uses a quadratic grid ($r_k = (k/(K-1))^2 \times R_{\max}$) that concentrates density in the near-zero rate regime, providing the resolution needed to distinguish between low-level purifying selection and absolute stasis.

+2. **Gene-wide information sharing.** B-STILL pools information across all sites to infer a data-specific distribution of selective pressures.
+This empirical prior establishes the baseline expectation of conservation for the gene, so the EBF at each site measures the "surprise" of invariance relative to what the gene as a whole predicts.

+The underlying evolutionary process uses the MG94×REV codon model.
+Nucleotide exchangeability parameters and branch lengths are estimated from a GTR fit and held fixed, while site-specific synonymous ($\alpha$) and non-synonymous ($\beta$) rates are inferred via the grid.
+Posterior estimation uses zeroth-order Variational Bayes (VB0) by default, with Collapsed Gibbs and Metropolis-Hastings MCMC as alternatives.

 ### Invariance Hypotheses

-B-STILL evaluates multiple invariance conditions at each site:
+B-STILL evaluates four invariance conditions at each site:

-- **$\alpha = \beta = 0$** (strict invariance): Both synonymous and non-synonymous rates are exactly zero.
+- **$\alpha = \beta = 0$ (exact invariance).** Both rates are exactly zero.
 The site is completely invariant.
-- **$\alpha = 0$** (synonymous invariance): No synonymous substitutions occur at this site.
+- **$\alpha = 0$ (synonymous invariance).** No synonymous substitutions.
+Can indicate nucleotide-level constraint (RNA structure, splicing signals, exonic regulatory elements).
-- **$\beta = 0$** (non-synonymous invariance): No non-synonymous substitutions occur at this site.
+- **$\beta = 0$ (non-synonymous invariance).** No non-synonymous substitutions.
+Reflects protein-level constraint on the encoded amino acid.
-- **$\alpha, \beta \approx 0$** (proximal invariance): Both rates fall within a user-defined radius of zero, based on the expected number of substitutions.
-This is the primary test reported by B-STILL.
-Sites passing this threshold have substitution rates so low that the expected number of substitutions per branch is negligible.

-### Proximal Invariance and the Radius Threshold

-The proximal invariance test uses a biologically motivated criterion.
-Rather than testing whether rates are exactly zero (which is a point hypothesis on a continuous grid), B-STILL defines a "near-zero" region using a **radius threshold** parameter.
-A grid point $(\alpha, \beta)$ is considered proximal to zero if the expected number of substitutions under those rates (computed from the fitted branch length expression) falls below the threshold value.
-The default radius threshold of 0.5 means that grid points where the expected substitution count is less than half a substitution per site across the tree are considered "effectively invariant."
+- **$E[S] < X$ (proximal stasis).** The total expected number of substitutions across the entire phylogeny falls below the radius threshold $X$ (default: 0.5).
+This is the **primary test** reported by B-STILL and is generally a better predictor of biological constraint than exact stasis, because it accounts for low-level mutational leakage at functionally constrained positions.

+The distinction between synonymous and non-synonymous invariance is biologically informative.
+Sites with high $\text{EBF}[\alpha = 0]$ but low non-synonymous constraint may harbor functional RNA elements overlapping the coding sequence.
+Sites with high $\text{EBF}[\beta = 0]$ but permissive synonymous rates reflect standard protein-level purifying selection.

 ### Empirical Bayes Factors

-B-STILL reports Empirical Bayes Factors (EBFs) for each invariance hypothesis.
-The EBF compares the posterior odds to the prior odds:
+The primary statistical metric is the Empirical Bayes Factor (EBF), which compares the posterior odds of a given state $S$ to the gene-wide prior odds:

-$$\text{EBF} = \frac{P(\text{invariant} \mid \text{data}) / P(\text{not invariant} \mid \text{data})}{P(\text{invariant}) / P(\text{not invariant})}$$

-An EBF $\geq 10$ (the default threshold) provides strong evidence that a site is invariant.
-Higher EBF values indicate stronger evidence.
-The prior probability is derived from the marginal posterior weights over the grid.
+$$\text{EBF}(S) = \frac{P(S \mid \text{Data}) \,/\, (1 - P(S \mid \text{Data}))}{P(S) \,/\, (1 - P(S))}$$

+An EBF $\geq 10$ (the default threshold) indicates that the data have shifted the odds of invariance by a factor of 10 relative to the prior.
+EBFs are codon-aware: two amino-acid-identical sites can yield different EBFs depending on the synonymous redundancy of the fixed codon, because stasis at a highly degenerate codon (e.g., 4-fold Serine) is more "surprising" than at a low-redundancy codon (e.g., 2-fold Tyrosine).

+B-STILL requires sufficient evolutionary depth to be informative.
+In shallow trees, the probability of zero substitutions under neutrality is already high, so B-STILL will correctly report few or no significant sites.
+The method becomes powerful when total tree length $T > 2$.

 ## Input Parameters